 If a heart patient is on medicines, ginger water may merge with thinning blood medication.

 2. Causes Stomach Discomfort

-Excessive consumption of Ginger water can cause gas, diarrhea, abdominal pain, heartburn, and burning sensation in the mouth.
-Well, It’s not a drink that can be consumed more than two servings thanks to its tangy taste, anyway.
+Excessive consumption of Ginger water can cause gas, diarrhea, abdominal pain, heartburn, and a burning sensation in the mouth.
+Well, it’s not a drink that can be consumed more than two servings thanks to its tangy taste, anyway.

 3. Increase Bleeding during Periods

 In a few cases, ginger water can increase bleeding during periods.
 If you have it to reduce the menstrual pain, then you must see how your body reacts to it and then decide on continuing it or not.